 In the meantime, wives can best help their husband in midlife crisis by not being 'Mrs. Fix-it' and following the recommendations above.

 Join the conversation and please share your thoughts and experience with a husband in midlife crisis in a comment below.

-Editor's Note: This post was originally published October 31, 2012 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published October 31, 2012, was updated on November 17, 2017, and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles

 - Is There Really Such A Condition As Manopause?

 - Learn More A Midlife Crisis & What To Do

 - I Think I Am Depressed, But I Don't Know How To Get Help